Barnsley Metropolitan Borough Council: Premises

 Council meetings are held at Barnsley Town Hall on Church Street, which had been completed in 1933 for the old borough council.
 In 2007 the council moved most office staff to a new building called Westgate Plaza One on Westgate, just west of the Town Hall.

 Elections

-Since the last boundary changes in 2004, the council has comprised 63 councillors representing 21 wards, with each ward electing three councillors.
-Elections are held three years out of every four, with a third of the council being elected at a time (one councillor for each ward) to serve a four-year term.
+Since the last ward boundary changes in 2025, the council has comprised 63 councillors representing 21 wards, with each ward electing three councillors to sit for a four year term.
+Elections are held every four years, with all seats contested, following a council decision in 2025 to replace the previous policy of 1/3 of seats (one per ward) being elected per year for 3 years, with the 4th year having no elections.